Hi. My name is Duane Graves. I am a certified piano TECHNICIAN (2013) and the owner of Duane's Piano Tuning & Technology.

 All tolled that was 43 years straight ahead.
 I could say "what a jail-sentence" but at first it wasn't all that bad.
 That is until the company was sold, not once but twice, in the span of about three years.

-The third owner moved in and announced on the first day that I would be let go or really forced into retirement.
+The third owner moved in and announced ten minutes after I met the man on the very first day that I would be let go or really forced into retirement.
+Hello shock!!
 Others followed, of course, but I had this little business going called Duane's Piano Tuning & Technology that I started in 2013 so off I went to employ myself at that.

 The above paragraph was necessary to show you how this business began but there is more to it than that.
 Let me explain.